StephenChris91/quote-generator/README.md

-# joke-generator
+# Quote-generator
-This is a Jokes generator app using the joke generator API
+This is a Quotes generator app using the Quote generator API